JezebelTamer/RoleComboBot/README.md

 ## How It Works

-1. Admin runs: `!rolecombo add @Supporter,@Active @VIP`
+1. Admin runs: `!rolecombo add 123456789,987654321 111222333`
-2. Bot automatically grants "VIP" to users with both "Supporter" AND "Active" roles
+2. Bot automatically grants the result role to users with both required roles
-3. Bot removes "VIP" if they lose either role
+3. Bot removes the result role if they lose any required role
 4. Automatic checking on member join and role changes

 ## License